DavidB1999/DavidB1999/README.md

 ### Hi, Welcome to my profile. 👋

-My name is David and I am a Student of Sport Science approaching the end of my Master's.
+My name is David and I am working as a data analyst in football.
-I'm passionate about Data Science (in football) and strive to work in professional football after having gained valuable experience in science over the past few years. :soccer: <br>
+I'm passionate about Data Science (in football) and really enjoy working in professional football after having gained valuable experience in science over the past few years. :soccer: <br>

 If you are interested check out my LinkedIn (https://www.linkedin.com/in/david-brinkjans).  <br>